In This Guide:

 - Horn

-- Gauges (do they all work?)
+- Gauges — do they all work?

-- Any aftermarket wiring (alarm, stereo, extra lights)
+- Any aftermarket wiring (alarm, stereo, extra lights) — tidy or rats nest?

 Badly done aftermarket wiring is dangerous.
 If there's a rats nest of wires under the dash with electrical tape everywhere, budget for a complete rewire (£500-1,500 depending on who does it).
 Use your multimeter → to check voltage at key points.